Rock-Village.com

 Paul didn't want to get bored, so he then lined up two additional projects for himself.
 The shrubs next to the house had random stones in front of it.

-old stone border in front of house
+Old stone border with a small planting bed in front of the house

 So he replaced those with the same stones that are around the shade garden.
 This gives the front yard a very nice look.

-new stone border in front of house
+New matching stone border extending along the shrubs in front of the house

 new stone border around bushes in front of house